 This screening self-test looks for symptoms of depression.
 Depression makes it difficult to enjoy life.
 Some people experience it as low mood or hopelessness.
 Others may experience a lot of irritability or blame themselves for problems.
 Depression can also affect your energy levels and the way you eat and sleep.
 People who experience bipolar disorder also experience episodes of depression, so the adult version of this self-test also looks at other symptoms of bipolar disorder.

-This screening self-test looks for symptoms of an anxiety disorder.
-There are five major types of anxiety disorders: panic disorder, social anxiety disorder, post-traumatic stress disorder, generalized anxiety disorder, and obsessive-compulsive disorder.
+This screening self-test looks for symptoms of problem anxiety.
+It asks about symptoms related to 8 types of anxiety disorders (generalized anxiety disorder, social anxiety disorder, panic disorder, agoraphobia, post-traumatic stress disorder, specific phobia, illness anxiety and obsessive-compulsive disorder) plus problem anxiety not easily tied to one disorder.
 Each disorder is different, but they all affect the way you experience anxiety.

 This screening self-test doesn't look at symptoms, but looks at about a dozen positive aspects of mental well-being from social support to self-esteem.
 It will encourage you to reflect on feelings, thoughts and behaviours most of us don't think about often enough, but are important features of wellness.
 It doesn't cover every feature, however, so at the end of the self-test, we'll provide you links to other screenings we like that go even deeper.

 A healthy body image is an integral part of our self-esteem and well-being.
 This two-in-one brief screening self-test looks at attitudes and behaviours you might have about your body shape and about your eating.
 While the screen can't tell you if you have an eating disorder—only part of the spectrum of poor body image—it can help you reflect and give you a sense if you may benefit from extra support.